 Changing Places toilets enable people who are hoisted or who cannot use standard disabled toilets to be able to relieve themselves in dignity and comfort with enough space for the equipment they need and also the people needed to assist them.
 Fitting a disabled person and the people assisting them into a bathroom with the door shut is a squeeze at best and impossible at worst.
 Changing places have plenty of space.

-Changing Places Equipment explained
+Changing Places Equipment Explained

 The hoist means that the facilities in this toilet can be used by people who otherwise can’t transfer.
 The height-adjustable bed provides a safe and clean surface for people who cannot use a toilet to lie down.
-The fact that it is height adjustable means the person/s assisting are not having to bend into awkward or painful positions to assist with toileting or changing the person they are with.
+The fact that it is height adjustable means the person/s assisting does not have to bend into awkward or painful positions to assist with toileting or changing the person they are with.
 There is even a shower so that an individual can get clean if needed, complete with a privacy screen.
 The floor is designed to be waterproof and easy to clean.
-This is a great step forward in inclusivity but it is not wholly inclusive.
+This is a great step forward in inclusivity, but it is not wholly inclusive.

 Why is the toilet in the middle of the floor?

 With the toilet in the middle of the floor, there is plenty of room on either side of the toilet for a carer to be on each side of it.
 If someone is being hoisted, two people can often be needed.
 This is also the reason there is plenty of space between all the equipment in the room.
 I’m not sure what the answer is to make Changing Places inclusive for all.
 My one idea is to make the grab bars on either side of the toilet longer.
 With assistance, I could then use the grab bar.
 I’ve yet to see any longer grab bars that fold up, though.
 If they exist, please let me know.
 Also, I would like to know your experiences with Changing Places toilets and if you’ve found the shower in them useful.